-Having forged a reputation as one of the UK's leading tech universities, we are best known for our expertise in video games education and our degrees in this field have been ranked in the top 20 in the world and number one in Europe for the last seven consecutive years by the prestigious Princeton Review.
+Having forged a reputation as one of the UK's leading tech universities, we are best known for our expertise in computer games education and our degrees in this field are consistently ranked number one in Europe by the prestigious Princeton Review.
+We are one of the partners in the new UK government-funded virtual production research centre to be located in Dundee.